 9. The trainers are not dedicated yoga practitioners

 Your teachers should be a source of inspiration and role models for you on your yoga journey.
 Therefore, it would be a red flag if your trainers don’t take time for their personal practice.
 A personal practice doesn’t have to be physical postures on the mat.
 It could be meditation, pranayama (breathing exercises), mindfulness living, and reading scripture.

 The point is, if your trainers do not dedicate their time to deepen their spiritual and physical practices, it would be doubtful that they will inspire you to develop your personal practice.
 At the end of the day, to become a good yoga teacher, you must do the practice.
 Yoga teachers who find inspiration from their personal practices are often those who lead a long lasting career.
 You want to start your journey with trainers who help you set up good habits.

 It is also important to find out how experienced your trainers are in leading yoga teacher trainings.
 According to Yoga Alliance, any yoga teachers with two years of teaching experience are qualified to lead their own courses.
-Since there is a definite difference between teaching classes and leading yoga trainings, most experienced teachers find it tricky leading trainings in the start and need a few trainings to get their bearings.
+Since there is a definite difference between teaching classes and leading yoga trainings, most experienced teachers find it tricky leading trainings in the start and need a fewadvanced yoga trainings to get their bearings.

 10. Very few reviews